svvntos/movieSeatBooking/README.md

 # Title ![](https://img.shields.io/badge/License-MIT-important)
-Speed Typer Typing Game
+Movie Seat Booking App
 # Description
-Game to beat the clock by typing random words!
+This is app is to check what seats are avaiable for the theaters.

-Project Specifications
+App Specifications

-- Create game UI including a difficuly setting
-- Generate random word and place in DOM
-- Score increase after word is typed
-- Implement timer
-- Add certain amount of time after word is typed based on difficulty
-- Store difficulty setting in local storage
+- Display UI with movie select, screen, seats, legend & seat info
+- User can select a movie/price
+- User can select/deselect seats
+- User can not select occupied seats
+- Number of seats and price will update
+- Save seats, movie and price to local storage so that UI is still populated on refresh

+# Future

+- Connect an API that can fetch acutal data and results from local theaters.
+- Add a feature that when you are done selecting the seats and movie you can check out and pay.

 # Table of Contents